estacimo/EstasBookStore/README.txt

 1858
 Created CoverType folder in Admin/Views
 Created Index view and Upsert view and updated the code for both of them

+2007
+Added new class Product in Models folder